No Jab No Play – information for parents

 If your child is fully immunised:

-On enrolment in an early childhood education and care service, provide the service your child’s most recent Immunisation History Statement from the Australian Immunisation Register (AIR) as evidence of your child's immunisation.
+On enrolment in an early childhood education and care service, and when your child receives a vaccine/s while attending, provide the service with your child’s most recent Immunisation History Statement from the Australian Immunisation Register (AIR) as evidence of your child's immunisation.

 - Call the AIR on phone 1800 653 809